 Serious illness insurance

 Serious illness insurance pays you a tax-free lump sum if you are diagnosed with one of the specific illnesses or disabilities that your policy covers.
 It is also sometimes called ‘critical illness cover’.
-It is often sold as an extra benefit on a life insurance or mortgage protection policy, but it can also be sold as an insurance policy on its own.
+It is often sold as an extra benefit on a term life insurance, whole of life insurance or mortgage protection policy, but it can also be sold as an insurance policy on its own.

 What is covered in a typical serious illness policy?

 If you are thinking about taking out serious illness insurance, it is important to realise that it would not replace your income if you were out of work due to long-term illness.

 Serious illness insurance will only pay out if the illness is covered by the policy.
 Many illnesses that would prevent you from working may not be covered by your policy.
 Even when the illness is covered, the policy pays a once-off lump sum and not an ongoing income.

 Not all policies will cover the same illnesses, or common illness, such as angina, back injury and treatable cancers.
 You should check with your insurer or broker for details of the illnesses covered before you take out a policy.

 The list of illnesses varies between insurers but usually includes: